-As mentioned before, in abuse of dominant position cases, a business actor can be deemed to hold a dominant position if it controls 50 per cent or more of the market share of a certain type of products or services or two or three business actors control or a group of business actors controls 75 per cent or more of the market share of a certain type of product or service.
-In case a business actor holds 100 per cent market share, the abuse of market position prohibition should not be applicable (see KPPU case No. 65/KPPU-L/2008 concerning PT (Persero) Angkasa Pura I).
+As mentioned before, in abuse of dominant position cases, a business can be deemed to hold a dominant position if it controls 50 per cent or more of the market share of a certain type of product or service or two or three businesses control or a group of business actors controls 75 per cent or more of the market share of a certain type of product or service.
+In case a business holds 100 per cent market share, the abuse of market position prohibition should not be applicable (see KPPU case No. 65/KPPU-L/2008 concerning PT (Persero) Angkasa Pura I) and other prohibitions may become relevant.